The Ten Types of Innovation Framework Explained

 They’ve abandoned the dealer network, focused on vertical integration to eliminate complexities and overhead from their supply chain, and done a lot of process innovation in order to get their prices to be comparable with similar internal combustion engine cars, to enable over the air software updates for their vehicles first in the industry, and to help them develop and test their self-driving software as effectively as possible.

 In the Profit model section, they pioneered the pre-order model to help fund the development of their upcoming cars and provide shareholders faith in the future of the business.
+More importantly, electric cars require much less regular maintenance and spare parts, so instead of relying on services to drive incremental profitability, Tesla has focused on software to do this.

 When it comes to Offering related factors, Tesla has obviously done hundreds of incremental innovations throughout the years to improve their products beyond the status quo across a wide range of performance metrics, such as price, range, acceleration, safety, and infotainment system functionality.
 They’ve also provided their customers with products that complement the car well, such as their supercharger network and home solar and energy storage.